A least-squares Galerkin approach to gradient recovery for Hamilton-Jacobi-Bellman equation with Cordes coefficients

 \section{Conclusion}

-This study approximated the strong solution of the fully nonlinear HJB equation in two steps efficiently and practically.
-First, we linearized the nonlinear HJB equation via the semismooth Newton method, where the Newton differentiability of the HJB operator without needing the ellipticity or the Cordes condition has been demonstrated.
-This means that one may apply this linearization to approximate the strong solution of a well-posed HJB equation under weaker conditions.
-By the semismooth Newton linearization, the fully nonlinear HJB problem turns to a recursive linear problem in nondivergence form that its strong solution converges to the strong solution of the HJB equation with superlinear rate.
+This study efficiently and practically approximated the strong solution of the fully nonlinear HJB equation in two steps.
+First, we linearized the nonlinear HJB equation using the semismooth Newton method.
+We demonstrated the Newton differentiability of the HJB operator from $\sobh2(\W)$ to $\leb2(\W)$ without requiring ellipticity or the Cordes condition.
+This suggests that this linearization method can be applied to approximate the strong solution of a well-posed HJB equation under less stringent conditions.
+Through semismooth Newton linearization, the fully nonlinear HJB problem transforms into a recursive linear problem in nondivergence form, with its strong solution converging to the strong solution of the HJB equation with a superlinear rate.

-With an appropriate modifications one could extend the Newton differentiability and thus the semismooth Newton linearization to the nonconvex Isaacs equations as well.
+With appropriate modifications, one can extend Newton differentiability and the semismooth Newton linearization to nonconvex Isaacs equations.

-In the second step of approximating, we discretized the recursive linear problem in each iteration by some type of the mixed finite element method through the least-squares approach involving gradient recovery.
-One significant advantage of using the least-squares idea is that we are able to impose constraints of the unknowns via adding some square terms to the cost functional.
-Nevertheless, each discretization that works for the linear equation in nondivergence form can be applied as well.
+In the second step of the approximation, we discretized the recursive linear problem in each iteration using a mixed finite element method, employing a least-squares approach with gradient recovery.
+A notable advantage of the least-squares approach is the ability to enforce constraints on the unknowns by incorporating square terms into the cost functional.
+However, each discretization that works for the linear equation in nondivergence form can also be applied.

+Additionally, we have conducted an error analysis of the approximation, obtaining both \apriori and \aposteriori error bounds.
+The a priori error bound serves to demonstrate the convergence of the discretization, while the a posteriori error bound facilitates the application of adaptive refinement procedures. \textnote[AM]{Should we also mention here our considerations regarding the error analysis?} \textnote[OL]{Yes, we need to say something}

 \ifthenelse{\boolean{shownotes}}{\printindex}{}